va loans for michigan veterans

 • Would be entitled to disability compensation but receive military retirement pay

-VA Loan vs Conventional Mortgage
+Michigan VA Loan vs Conventional Mortgage

-VA Loan vs FHA vs Conventional: Key Differences
+Michigan VA Loan vs FHA vs Conventional: Key Differences

-Feature VA Loan FHA Loan Conventional Loan
+Feature Michigan VA Loan FHA Loan Conventional Loan

 Down Payment 0% 3.5% 3–20%